colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 Sometimes it's desirable to change the version of a package in a workspace after it's been built without rebuilding the workspace.
 This is called **overriding** the package.
-It's accomplished by sourcing the existing workspace, then building the package again in a new workspace.
+It's accomplished by sourcing the existing workspace, then building a different version of that package again in a new workspace.
-The existing workspace is called an **underlay workspace**.
-The newest workspace is called an **overlay workspace**.
+The existing workspace is called an **underlay workspace**, and the new one is an **overlay workspace**.
-If there are multiple existing workspaces, each one sourced is said to **overlay** the previous one.
+If there are multiple existing workspaces then each one sourced is said to **overlay** the previous one.

 Overriding a package is not always possible.
-This page lists known issues and offers tips for avoidding them.
+This page offers tips for avoiding most issues.

 .. contents:: Table of Contents
     :depth: 3